cherifGsoul/inertia-can/README.md

 customElements.define('my-page', Mypage);
 ```

-notice the `can-template` tag is used to passe [custom templates](https://canjs.com/doc/can-stache-element.html#passingtemplates_customizinglayout_) to `StacheElement`.
+Notice the `can-template` tag is used to passe [custom templates](https://canjs.com/doc/can-stache-element.html#passingtemplates_customizinglayout_) to `StacheElement`.

-the following properties are available for `inertia-link`:
+The following properties are available for `inertia-link`:

 `data`: type: deepobserble, required: false